-- Consult with the program counsellor for advice on the appropriate consideration that should be requested. - Submit a request for consideration on the "Request for Academic Consideration" form available from the program counsellor.
+- Consult with the program counsellor for advice on the appropriate consideration that should be requested. - 2.
+Submit a request for consideration on the "Request for Academic Consideration" form available from Undergraduate Program Services, Office of Registrarial Services or the program counsellor.
 Deadlines for Academic Review Sub-Committee meetings can be found in Section III--Schedule of Dates.